xiaojianggis/shadefinder/README.md

 2. Geometrical transformation from GSV to Hemispherical image

-We used PSPNet, an image segmentation algorithm, to segment GSV panoramas into sky pixels and obstruction pixels.
+We used PSPNet*, an image segmentation algorithm, to segment GSV panoramas into sky pixels and obstruction (i.e. non-sky) pixels.
 This allowed us to calculate the dimension of the area exposed to sunlight.
 The segmented GSV panoramas were then transformed into a hemispherical image.
+*Note: the example code uses the Mean Shift algorithm.

 ![step2](images/step2.png)